-The PGI compiler drivers utilize a file named siterc to enable site-specific customization of the behavior of the PGI compilers.
-The siterc file is located in the bin subdirectory of the PGI installation directory.
-Using siterc, you can control how the compiler drivers invoke the various components in the compilation tool chain.
+The PGI compiler drivers utilize a file named siters to enable site-specific customization of the behavior of the PGI compilers.
+The siters file is located in the bin subdirectory of the PGI installation directory.
+Using siters, you can control how the compiler drivers invoke the various components in the compilation tool chain.